Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Numerical Results: Optimal Power Control

 \subsection{Ablations \& Baseline Methods}

 We compare our proposed state-augmented algorithm with dual variable regression (SA+DR) with (i) the proposed state-augmented algorithm with training dual multipliers sampled from the dual dynamics and zero initialization (SA), (ii) ablated state-augmented algorithm of~\cite{StateAugmented_RRM_GNN_naderializadeh_TSP2022} (SA-ablated), i.e., the state-augmented algorithm with dual multipliers sampled from a uniform prior and zero initialization.
 For fair comparison, proposed and ablated state-augmented algorithms all share the same GNN backbones.
 We also compare against two non-learning-based baselines, namely FR and ITLinQ~\cite{naderializadeh2014itlinq, naderializadeh2017ultra}.
-The FR method employs a fixed full power transmission policy for all transmitters at each time step, whereas in ITLinQ, a subset of transmitters is scheduled at each time to transmit with full power based on the information-theoretic optimality condition for treating interference as noise.
-The FR baseline is also utilized to compute the regression features,
+The FR method employs a fixed full power transmission policy for all transmitters at each time step, whereas in ITLinQ, a subset of transmitters is scheduled at each time to transmit with full power based on an information-theoretic optimality condition for treating interference as noise.